 When ordering spare or replacement parts, the pump serial number and size and type of pump must be given.
 This can be found on the nameplate furnished with the unit.
-Give the complete name and reference number of each part as indicated on the applicable sectional drawings, Figure 1 or Figure 2, and the quantity required.
+Give the complete name and reference number of each part as indicated on the applicable sectional drawings, Figure 1 to Figure 4, and the quantity required.